Rejoice-Okafor/AWS-Identity-and-Access-Mangement-Project/README.md

 4.Choose Cost budget as the budget type.
 Then select Next.

 5.Choose how often you want the budget to reset the actual and forecasted spend under Set budget amount, Period.
-You can choose Daily for each day, Montly for each month or  Quarterly for every three months, or Annually for each year.
+You can choose Daily for each day, Montly for each month or  Quarterly for every three months, or Annually for each year.<sub>